In progress. All details still to be updated..

 6-7centreXWMO Centre's code (table below)

-8-9subCentre0WMO Sub-Centre's code if needed (table below)
+8-9subCentre0WMO Sub-Centre's code if needed (table below)only if needed

 10tablesVersion36The latest WMO table*1